-Scroll down for the official rules to the Ultimate Ranger Gameplay (along with explainer videos) or see some suggested quick games here:
+Scroll down for the official rules to the Ultimate Ranger Gameplay (along with an explainer video) or see some suggested quick games here:

 CLASH TO CLASH

 You can use the Clash Matrix from the Ultimate Ranger Gameplay Guide as a standalone game.
 Divide the Starter Pack evenly between Rangers, or shuffle each Ranger’s own cards, and each Ranger reveals the card from the top of their pile at the same time.
-Each creature revealed takes part in that round's Clash, and the Ranger with the most wins by the end of the Clash matrix is the Head Ranger!
+Each creature revealed takes part in that round's Clash, and the Ranger with the most wins is the Head Ranger!

 Divide the Starter Pack evenly between Rangers, or shuffle each Ranger’s own cards.
 Rangers then nominate a BiOME (eg Forest or Desert).
 Reveal one card at a time, placing any that fall in your Nominated BiOME into a separate 'Ecosystem' (including Wildcard species!).
 The first Ranger to have 4 species from their Nominated BiOME (of different Levels, e.g. BASE, HERB, OMNI and APEX) in their Ecosystem wins.

-The Ultimate Ranger Gameplay Guide is to be used when two or more Rangers come across one another in the ANiMOZ wilderness.
-Whilst you can create your own rules, the Ultimate Ranger can only be decided through the ultimate battle outlined below.
+The Ultimate Ranger Gameplay Guide is the full rulebook to the Official ANiMOZ tabletop game.
+This is to be used when two or more Rangers come across one another in the ANiMOZ wilderness, or when a lone Ranger wants to test their knowledge!
 Can you keep your species safe whilst building a Healthy Ecosystem?

-Below this text are 5 sections that will help you play the Ultimate Ranger gameplay: 1.
+Below this, you can find everything you need to play the Ultimate Ranger gameplay: 1.
 A link to the rulebook; 2.
-A link to the Endangerment wheel if you don't have a 6-sided die; 3.
+A link to the digital Endangerment Die if you don't have a 6-sided die; 3.
 Brief explanation of the game; 4.
-Short explainer videos for the game; 5.
+Explainer video for the game; 5.
 Additional 'special' rules for use during gameplay.